ImpossibleFinance/if-create2-deployer/README.md

 Please be careful to deploy from a wallet that has the same nonce on every chain.

+It is not necessary to run these deploy commands again unless you want to deploy new create2 contracts.

 ```
 # bsc
 npx hardhat run ./scripts/deploy-Create2Deployer.ts --network bsc_main